| | |

 Step 4: Wipe Down With Deglosser

-Put deglosser on a rag and wipe all surfaces completely clean.
+Put the deglosser on a rag and wipe all surfaces completely clean.
 Do not skimp on cleaning your cabinets.
 The last thing you want is dust getting stuck in your nice smooth surface.

 hand holding rag and wiping white painted cabinet door.